 - Life Cycle Assessment (LCA) Report is created.

 - Participation in the Business Call to Action (BCtA) led by the United Nations Development Programme with initiatives in India

-Global Recycle Standard (GRS) certification is obtained from Textile Exchange.
+Global Recycled Standard (GRS) certification is obtained from Textile Exchange.

 TO THE NEXT